7 Best Places to Visit in Coorg

 Not very far from this place, there is rajas tomb where the remains of the Kodagu Kings have been kept along with their Queen’s.

-3. Omkareshwara temple: 7 Best Places to Visit in Coorg
+3. Omkareshwara temple – Best Places to Visit in Coorg

 Coorg is not only romantic but also a holy place with Rich historical significance.
 A perfect blend of Islam and Hinduism sculpture can be found in this beautiful colourful temple located in the heart of the city.
 The temple has a pond inside and with beautiful orange and white coloured walls.
 The main temple is a mixture of religious blend that proves the open mind of the Kodagu Kings to take interest in sculpture and art.
 The statue of Nandi overlooking the lake and the gothic structure of the main temple proves that it is dedicated to Lord Shiva.

-5. Mandalpatti Peak: 7 Best Places to Visit in Coorg
+5. Mandalpatti Peak – Best Places to visit in Coorg

 An offbeat and adventurous place in Coorg, this village offers stunning views of the western ghats.
 It is situated at a two-hour journey from the main city centre and one has to book local 4*4 SUVs as private vehicles are not allowed due to the off-road conditions.
 The visit to this village consists of a waterfall and Pushpa Giri wildlife sanctuary which is a peak of the western ghats mountain top.

-6. Kote abbe falls: 7 Best Places to Visit in Coorg
+6. Kote abbe falls: Hidden place of Coorg tourism

 This is place is a must-visit destination near Coorg and Kushal Nagar.
 It is only 15 KMS from the main town of Coorg and is easily accessible by road.
 The dam is built on one of the tributaries of river Cauvery so it is abundant with water all the year-round.
 Travellers must be careful not to venture into the waters of the reservoir as it is a natural habitat of crocodiles.
 The place is blessed with huge waters of the reservoir and thick forests so traveller will find peace and solace in visiting this offbeat tourist place near Coorg.